Gravitational waves from the early universe: Searching for the background

+where in the last equality we used the definition of the characteristic strain from Eq.~\ref{eq.:strain}.
+Since what is measured are timing residuals, we can write the cross-correlation induced by the GWB in the time domain $C_{ij}(\tau)$ .
+According to Eq.~\ref{eq:two-pt-residual}, we have

+If we now assume that we have Hellings-Downs correlations in our signal, we can use the previous expression to inquire which sources could have produced such a signal, since different sources have different strains $h^2_c(f)$.
+Whether they fit available data better or worse than each other, one can perform a Bayesian inference analysis to find out.

-Finally, we comment that throughout this section, we assumed that GR holds.
+Finally, we comment that throughout this section we have assumed that GR holds.
+Then, a detection would also confirm one more prediction of GR, this time encoded in the Hellings-Downs correlation.
 Instead, we could also derive an expression for the overlap reduction function in models beyond GR, see, for instance, \cite{Cornish:2017oic,Qin:2020hfy,Liang:2023ary}.
-In these models, we not only have the two GR degrees of freedom because modified theories of gravity contain more propagating degrees of freedom.

-We also assumed isotropy.
-More realistic astrophysical scenarios and even some cosmological models introduce anisotropies.
+In these models, we may not only have the two GR degrees of freedom because modified theories of gravity can contain more propagating degrees of freedom.
+We also assumed isotropy, but more realistic astrophysical scenarios and even some cosmological models may include anisotropies.
 These anisotropies would induce small perturbations to the signal and modify the overlap reduction function.
-It is expected that anisotropies should exist and contribute very little to the signal, as in the CMB radiation \cite{LISACosmologyWorkingGroup:2022kbp,Pol:2022sjn,Sato-Polito:2023spo,NANOGrav:2023tcn,Gardiner:2023zzr}.
+It is expected that anisotropies should exist and contribute very little to the signal \cite{LISACosmologyWorkingGroup:2022kbp,Pol:2022sjn,Sato-Polito:2023spo, NANOGrav:2023tcn, Gardiner:2023zzr}, as in the CMB.